 16. To find the money to save and invest you need to find your Latte Factor.
 The Latte Factor is the simple metaphor that will teach and inspire you to realize you are richer than you think and small amounts of money can change your life – if you invest it!
 Come check more at www.thelattefactor.com.

 My brand new book can be read in an hour, its story that teaches this live changing metaphor and it can help you realize that you are richer than think – and you don’t have to be rich to live rich!
-Be sure to come checkout The Latte Factor Podcast, too.
-It’s full of tips and lessons I’ve learned thought out my career on how to be financially free.
-It has the first three chapters of the book on audio for free at www.thelattefactor.com.
+AND come check out our brand new podcast we launched today to celebrate this on Quora.
+It’s called The Latte Factor Podcast and it has the first three chapters of the book on audio for free at www.thelattefactor.com.
 There are 8 episodes now loaded up for you to enjoy.

 And before we go to the next question…